bartificer/programming-by-stealth/docs/pbs49.md

 The second part of the challenge was to make use of the `.species()` function we just added to `Animal` to add an instance function to the `Farm` class named `.speciesInventory()` which will return a plain object where the keys are species names, and the values head-counts for that species.

 This function is a little longer, but not much more complicated.
-They key is that instances of the Farm class store their list of animals in an instance variable named `._animals` that’s an array.
+The key is that instances of the Farm class store their list of animals in an instance variable named `._animals` that is an array.
 We simply need to loop over this array and count how many of each species we meet:

 ```javascript
 speciesInventory(){